survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 If you consume HTML templates through your code using [html-loader](https://www.npmjs.com/package/html-loader), you can preprocess it through [posthtml](https://www.npmjs.com/package/posthtml) with [posthtml-loader](https://www.npmjs.com/package/posthtml-loader).
 You can use [posthtml-minifier](https://www.npmjs.com/package/posthtml-minifier) to minify your HTML through it.

+## Minifying Images

+Image size can be reduced by using [img-loader](https://www.npmjs.com/package/img-loader), [imagemin-webpack](https://www.npmjs.com/package/imagemin-webpack), and [imagemin-webpack-plugin](https://www.npmjs.com/package/imagemin-webpack-plugin).
+The packages use image optimizers underneath.

+It can be a good idea to use *cache-loader* and *thread-loader* with these as discussed in the *Performance* chapter given they can be heavy operations.

 ## Conclusion

 Minification is the easiest step you can take to make your build smaller.
 To recap: